dqian3/autobahn-artifact/README.md

 Reported blip and hangover durations were roughly:
 ```
       - Autobahn: Blip duration: 7 to 8s, Hangover: /
+            220kload-1-fault-exp-timeout.txt
+            22.4 -> 23.5 -> 1s blip, 0 hangover
       - VanillaHS: Blip duration: 7 to 10s, Hangover: 10 to 14s
+            15kload-1fault-exponential-1stimeout.txt
+            23.5 -> 31.4 => 7.9 => 3 blip, 5 hangover

+        Note: HS has some high lat at the beginning (nodes not booted at same time) , ignore this
 ```